 - When the hydrogen sulfide gas mixes with water vapor and low levels of oxygen they form sulfuric acid (H2SO4).

-The sulfuric acid attacks the concrete from which the tank and distribution box is made.
+The sulfuric acid attacks the concrete from which the tank, distribution box and septic tank riser is made.
 Depending on the conditions, severe deterioration of the concrete can occur in a few years.
+Plastic septic tank risers are not affected by the hydrogen sulfide gas and acid.

 Signs of deterioration are spalling of the concrete surface, white formations of ettringite (calcium sulfoaluminate) on the surface of the concrete just above the water line and exposure of rebar and reinforcing steel that was once encapsulated in the concrete.